19th Street Multimodal Improvements Project

 The final CEAP for the 19th Street project will be reviewed and provided official recommendation by the City of Boulder CEAP Review Group, the city's Transportation Advisory Board and City Council.

-The project team participated in a WTS-Centennial Middle School Transit Study field trip with Centennial students on January 23, 2018 to better understand their perception and use of transit.
-The field trip traveled from Centennial, along Norwood Avenue, to the transit stops at Norwood and 19th Street.
+The project team participated in a WTS-Centennial Middle School Transit Study field trip with Centennial students on Jan.
+23, 2018, to better understand their perception and use of transit.
+The field trip traveled from Centennial along Norwood Avenue to the transit stops at Norwood Avenue and 19th Street.

-The project team hosted two site walks on Wednesday, September 27, and Thursday, September 28, 2017 to learn more about the project area and gather ideas for multimodal improvements.
-Read a summary of comment received from those who joined the site walks here .
-Missed the site walk but have ideas to share?
-Provide feedback here .
+The project team hosted two site walks on Wednesday, Sept.
+27, and Thursday, Sept.
+28, 2017, to learn more about the project area and gather ideas for multimodal improvements.
+Read a summary of comments received from those who joined the site walks here .

-The project was featured at the May 22, 2017 North Boulder Public Works Open House.
-You can review materials , provide feedback here, and review the draft summary of comments received from the public at the open house here .
+The project was featured at the May 22, 2017, North Boulder Public Works Open House.
+You can review materials and review the draft summary of comments received from the public at the open house here .